 Entering into a business relationship with someone can often be a fun and exciting experience.
 Partners can be great to work with and may offer new, innovative concepts to develop your projects and ideas into realities.
 Additionally, partnerships can be a great way for budding businesses and firms to share expenses related to starting an entrepreneurial journey.
 However, these very common types of business collaborations can lead to some sticky situations if things go awry.

 Unfortunately, these types of relationships can become very uncomfortable, should a major partnership dispute arise.
 This is especially true if your business partner is a family member or long-time friend.
 Frequently, what was once a respectful, thriving relationship may turn sour.
-Sometimes, partnership disputes can become bitter, hate-fueled legal battles which may last for months or even years.
+Sometimes, partnership disputes can become bitter, hate-fueled legal battles that may last for months or even years.

 Fortunately, a partnership dispute can be avoided, or at the very least, handled with care.
 However, doing so requires a reasonable degree of patience, effort on the part of all parties, and a small investment of time and money.
 In this instance, the saying “an ounce of prevention is worth a pound of cure” comes to mind.
 Legal counsel is always recommended, even if things have yet to escalate.